 - during project execution a division of tasks is needed, yet all members should actively work on synthesis and participate in the formulation of the final product and recommendations to the client.

 - oral presentation;

-- project document;
+- project report and deliverables

 The student’s final mark will be based on:

-- fieldwork and validation plan (10%), Portfolio and presentation prototype Integrated Monitoring System (20%), Project proposal (10%), Project report (35%), Written self-assessment (Go-adjust) and Reflection paper and process (25%);
+- fieldwork and validation plan (10%), portfolio and presentation prototype Integrated Monitoring System (20%), project proposal (10%), project report (35%), written self-assessment (Go-adjust) and reflection paper and process (25%);

 - all individual components need to be sufficient.
 The course guide gives more details on the assessment procedure.